ibexa/documentation-developer/docs/api/public_php_api.md

 [[= product_name =]] uses the [Symfony service container]([[=symfony_doc=]]/service_container.html) for dependency resolution.

 [Symfony dependency injection]([[=symfony_doc=]]/components/dependency_injection.html) ensures that any required services are available in your custom code
-(for example controllers) when you inject them into the constructor.
+(for example, controllers) when you inject them into the constructor.

 Symfony service container uses service tags to dedicate services to a specific purpose.
 They are usually used for extension points.